Godweed/image-resize-tests/test16-strip/conclusions.md

 * Unsurprisingly, no difference in quality

-* Surprisingly, using `-strip` resulted in smaller files *even after optimizing*.
+* Surprisingly, not using `-strip` resulted in smaller files *even after optimizing*.
 Not a huge difference, but a difference nonetheless.
-So, we strip.
+So, we don’t strip.

 * I’m starting to suspect these small differences in file size are just noise; that sometimes the optimization works a little better than other times. :/

-* Even if that’s the case, I think using strip is a good idea, in case no optimization is performed afterwards.
+* In general, I think using strip is a good idea, in case no optimization is performed afterwards…